 5 Days Sober: What to Expect

-Deciding to quit drinking is a tough decision, but certainly one that you should be proud of.
-In a sober lifestyle, you can improve your personal relationships, better your health and discover your true self.
-Like any big transition, though, getting completely sober and giving up alcohol for good may take some time.
-Sometimes, the withdrawal process can be a bit uncomfortable.
-This is why we have detox programs here at Destination Hope.
+Deciding to quit drinking is a hard decision, and one you should be proud of.
+Sobriety can improve your relationships, your health, and your sense of who you are.
+Like any big change, getting and staying sober takes time, and the withdrawal process can be uncomfortable along the way.
+That’s why we offer medically supervised detox programs at Destination Hope.

 • Seizures